 Alternative Ways of Saying "Thank You"

 Sometimes you might not have the chance to express your gratitude by saying "Thank you very much" in person.
 Don't worry - there are other beautiful options to let somebody know how thankful you are.
+After all, language learning is not just about words but also about getting familiar with the culture.

 In Germany, people mostly use little presents when they don't have the chance to say "danke schön" while looking into the other's eyes.
 They often send flowers, chocolate, or vouchers to the person's home or give them to them through somebody else.